Nintendo: 2017–2024: Nintendo Switch and expansion to other media

 In February 2022, Nintendo announced the acquisition of SRD Co., Ltd. (Systems Research and Development) after 40 years, a major contributor of Nintendo's first-party games such as Donkey Kong and The Legend of Zelda until the 1990s, and then support studio since.
 In May 2022, Reuters reported that Saudi Arabia's Public Investment Fund had purchased a 5% stake in Nintendo, and by January 2023, its stake in the company had increased to 6.07%.
 It was raised to 7.08% by February 2023, and in the same week by 8.26%, making it the biggest external investor.
+In November 2024, Saudi Arabia's PIF dropped back to 6.3%.